Volkswagen Golf Mk4: Golf Cabriolet (Mk3 platform)

+Safety

 Pope Benedict XVI

 In 1999, Joseph Cardinal Ratzinger, prefect of the Catholic Church's Congregation of the Doctrine of the Faith under Pope John Paul II, purchased a fourth-generation Golf in which to drive around Rome, selling it in 2005 after John Paul's death in anticipation of retiring and returning to Germany.

 Instead, he became Pope Benedict XVI.
-Shortly after John Paul's death, his 1999 Golf sold to a German owner for $13,000.
+Shortly after John Paul's death, his 1999 Golf sold to a German owner for $13,000, who then sold the car for around $244,000 via eBay to online betting company GoldenPalace.com.

-The Golf, undriven since the sale, was subsequently sold for £14,300 via eBay.